 ETHIOPIA & COVID-19

-September 23rd, 2020: The regulation of the mandatory 14 days quarantine has been lifted if a negative PCR test certificate is presented on arrival.
-Starting from today September 23rd these are the new entry requirements for Ethiopia (SOURCE: governmental e-visa website).
+December 20th, 2020: The regulation of the mandatory 14 days quarantine has been lifted if a negative PCR test certificate is presented on arrival (SOURCE: governmental e-visa website).

-- Children less than or equal to 12 years of age are exempted from the PCR test certificate requirement.
+- Children less than or equal to 10 years of age are exempted from the RT PCR test certificate requirement.

 - There shall be no COVID-19 test to be done on arrival at Addis Ababa.

-- Rapid diagnostic test (RDT antibody test) certificate is not acceptable.
+- A Rapid diagnostic test (RDT antibody test) will not be accepted for this purpose.